 I left before I was axed

-“It’s usually an acceptable reason when candidates say they were worried about job stability because they had heard news of offshoring or redundancies happening,” says Matthew Ng, a former commodities trader, now senior director of banking at recruiters Charterhouse in Singapore.
+“It’s usually an acceptable reason when candidates say they were worried about job stability because they had heard news of offshoring or redundancies happening,” says Matthew Ng, head of financial services, technology and operations at Charterhouse in Singapore.
 “Potential employers tend to be empathetic with this.”

 I wanted broader experience

-This is an adequate excuse, but only if you can then provide details to prove that it’s true, says Grant Torrens, regional director of recruiters Hays in Singapore.
+This is an adequate excuse, but only if you can then provide details to prove that it’s true, says the Singapore recruiter.
 “You need to show that you haven’t been getting jobs with the exact same duties and responsibilities.
 If you’ve worked in different areas such as finance, operations and risk, that’s more acceptable.”

 I returned to my core strength

 So you went to the buy-side but moved rapidly back into banking?
 Just admit that the move was a mistake.
-“It’s ok to say you took a risk and tried something new, but it didn’t work out,” says Torrens.
+“It’s ok to say you took a risk and tried something new, but it didn’t work out,” says the Singapore recruiter.
 “Make sure you show that you returned to your previous profession with renewed enthusiasm.”

 The person who hired me walked out on me

-“I’ve had several examples of someone joining a bank, only for the hiring manager to move into a different team a matter of days later,” says Chris Jackson, managing director of Pure Search in Hong Kong.
+“I’ve had several examples of someone joining a bank, only for the hiring manager to move into a different team a matter of days later,” says Chris Jackson from Pure Search.
 “This can be especially difficult if you’ve really personally bought into that manager as a key reason for taking the job and you don’t have the same connection with your new boss, who wasn’t involved in the interview process.
 It can cause candidates to leave within their probation period.”